Examples of Corruption in Project Execution

 The webpage “How Corruption Occurs” provides an overview, with some summary examples, of the circumstances in which corruption can take place throughout all phases of a project.

-The section below is supplementary to the above webpage, and gives some more detailed examples, with explanation, of how corruption can take place during the project execution phase.
+The section below is supplementary to the above webpage, and gives some more detailed examples, with explanation, of how corruption can take place during the project execution phase (i.e. when the project is actually constructed).

 The examples below provide specific facts for ease of understanding, but the examples and explanation can be applied to numerous similar factual circumstances.